pallets-eco/flask-sqlalchemy/examples/flaskr/README.rst

-**Be sure to use the same version of the code as the version of the docs you're reading.** You probably want the latest tagged version, but the default Git version is the master branch.
+**Be sure to use the same version of the code as the version of the docs you're reading.** You probably want the latest tagged version, but the default Git version is the main branch.

 .. code-block:: text